-This Vietnamese Shaking Beef with Watercress is a quick, easy and delicious stir fry, served with fresh watercress and lime wedges or try the optional seasoned lime juice dipping sauce.
+This Vietnamese beef and Watercress is a quick, easy and delicious stir fry, served with fresh watercress and lime wedges.
+Try the optional seasoned lime juice dipping sauce, too!.

 This beef stir fry is one of my favourites.
 The beef itself cooks up really quickly and is a wonderful combination of flavours.
 The hot beef is served on top of peppery fresh watercress, that wilts a bit from the hot meat.
 Together with the sauce, it’s a lovely combination.
 To top it off, a drizzle of fresh lime juice really makes the flavours pop.

-As for the beef, I usually just buy stir fry strips, but any beef will work just fine.
+Beef – I usually just pick up the beef stir fry strips, but any beef steak or small roast will work just fine.
+Simply cut into strips at home.
 The beef does need a 2 hour marinating time, so be sure to plan ahead for that.

 I love to serve this dish with rice.
 Alongside, serve either lime wedges, that you would drizzle over the beef, or serve with the optional lime dipping sauce, which is fresh lime juice mixed with a little salt and pepper.

 Get the Recipe: Beef with Watercress

 - 2 Tablespoon chopped garlic

 - 2 Tablespoons vegetable, canola or other neutral cooking oil

 - 2 Tablespoons white sugar